 Design in practice

-Extends CAP reasoning to steady-state operation, not only partition scenarios.
+Extends CAP reasoning into steady-state operation instead of stopping at partition scenarios.

 Decision quality